Concussion After a Car Accident – Your Legal Rights

 - If you have suffered a concussion following a Georgia car, truck or motorcycle accident, an experienced personal injury lawyer can help you recover the compensation you need by carefully evaluating your case and obtaining the medical evidence needed to win your case.

-If you’ve been in an accident, seeing a doctor as soon as possible is crucial.
-Even if you feel fine and don’t see any immediate injuries, hidden damage could emerge later.
+If you are in an accident, seek medical help immediately.
+Even if you feel fine and don’t see any immediate injury, hidden damage could emerge later.
+Minor injuries can also precipitate serious chronic pain.
 Brain injuries, in particular, can take hours or even days to manifest.
-While not all brain injuries are severe or fatal, untreated ones can lead to permanent, life-altering damage.
+While not all brain injuries are fatal, untreated ones can lead to permanent, life-altering damage.

-Some victims may avoid medical help due to concerns about the cost of care.
-However, these expenses can be included in your insurance claim and settlement.
+Some victims may forego medical help due to financial concerns.
+However, many types of expenses can be included in your eventual insurance claim and settlement.

-Questions That Can Help Your Doctor Detect a Concussion from a motor vehicle collision
+Questions That Help Detect Concussion After a Car Accident

 - Did you lose consciousness?
 It’s a common misconception that loss of consciousness always occurs with brain injury.
 It does not and should not be considered a reliable diagnostic tool on its own.